PeppeL-G/course-material/src/lectures/git-synching/README.md

 That is, creating a new commit on the `master` branch does not update the `origin/master` pointer, only your own `master` pointer.
 Git uses these extra pointers (one for each branch) to keep track of which commits you have in your local repository that you haven't uploaded to the remote repository yet, and which commits in the remote repository you haven't downloaded yet (that has been uploaded by other programmers).

 ::: warning Note
 `git clone THE_URI` is not the only way to "connect" two repositories.
-If you already have a local repository that you want to share with the world, then you can create an empty remote repository and then "connect" to it from your local repository using the command `git remote add` instead of the command `git clone`, but we will not cover the details here, but do be aware of the possibility.
+If you already have a local repository that you want to share with the world, then you can create an empty remote repository and then "connect" to it from your local repository using the command `git remote add` instead of the command `git clone`, but we will not cover those details here, but do be aware of the possibility.
 :::

 ## Synching commits